Therad445/Therad445/README.md

 ![](https://hit.yhype.me/github/profile?user_id=59477654)

 Here are some ideas to get you started:
-- 🔭 I’m currently studing
+- 🔭 I’m currently studying